Muhabbat Ab Nahi Hugi: Soundtrack

 Muhabbat Ab Nahi Hugi OST is sung by Momin Durani, while lyrics were penned down by Sabir Zafar and music composed by Shebi of MadMusic.

+Production

+Saima Akram Chaudhry's idea was initially met with no response from production houses for many years.
+Saira Ghulam Nabi, who knew Chaudhry from her time as editor of Khawateen Digest, joined MD Productions in 2014 and discovered her one-liners.
+Nabi contacted Chaudhry, taught her script-writing, and helped to develop the idea into a project, Muhabbat Ab Nahi Hogi, marking Chaudhry's debut as a screenwriter.
+The series was filmed in Islamabad.

 Accolades

 Drama receives following nomination at 2015 Hum Awards: